PlasticRanger

 4. Which plastic is stronger?
 Polyethylene or polystyrene.

 Ans.
 Making a very straightforward comparison, polyethylene is more durable and resistant in HDPE and UHMW forms, making it perfect for the construction industry.
-On the other hand, polystyrene si easy to shape and form, making it more ideal for engineering packaging purposes.
+On the other hand, polystyrene is easy to shape and form, making it more ideal for engineering packaging purposes.

 5. What is the difference between polyethylene and polypropylene?